Sarasota Dolphin Research Program

-The Red Tide Institute at Mote Marine Laboratory was established in 2018 with the following mission: reducing adverse impacts of Florida red tide on public health, coastal marine ecosystems and Florida’s economy via the rigorous testing and application of a “tool box” of science-based mitigation and control technologies and strategies.
+The Red Tide Institute at Mote Marine Laboratory was established in 2018 with the following mission: Reducing adverse impacts of Florida red tide on public health, coastal marine ecosystems and Florida’s economy via the rigorous testing and application of a “tool box” of science-based mitigation and control technologies and strategies.

-One of our primary considerations is that effective mitigation or control strategies must do no further harm to our ocean ecosystems and natural resources, beyond the harm already done by the red tide bloom.
+We emphasize that effective mitigation or control strategies must do no further harm to our ocean ecosystems and natural resources, beyond the harm already done by the red tide bloom.
 Additionally, the successful application of these compounds and technologies depends upon our knowledge of when and how best to apply them.
 At the time our Institute launched, no control or mitigation strategy for Florida red tide had yet been proven both effective and environmentally safe.
 Mote and its partners are working to change that, drawing upon Mote’s strong, existing foundation of red tide monitoring and mitigation research.

-The Red Tide Institute was established through the support of its Founding Donor, the Andrew & Judith Economos Charitable Foundation, which provided essential funding for its first year of operations.
+The Red Tide Institute was established through the support of its Founding Donor, the Andrew & Judith Economos Foundation, which provided essential funding for its first year of operations.
 Additional significant support from The Charles & Margery Barancik Foundation for the Institute’s Director is helping to ensure consistent progress.
 Securing additional philanthropic support is vital for the Institute to continue and expand its important work.

 With its emphasis on direct mitigation and control, the Red Tide Institute complements multiple other Mote research programs focused on red tide ecology, biology, nutrients and water quality, ecotoxicology, ocean sensing technology, environmental health and public information, and more.
-Mote's red tide scientists also collaborate within a vast network of local, state, regional and federal research partners whose specialties include red tide monitoring, management, physical oceanography, public health protection, forecasting and other complementary efforts.
+Mote red tide scientists also collaborate within a vast network of red tide local, state, regional and federal research partners whose specialties include red tide monitoring, management, physical oceanography, public health protection, forecasting and other complementary efforts.